Fauja Singh became the world’s oldest marathon runner at 101 years old.

 Walking football for the over 50s is on the rise for men and women and now has its own association – with a list of clubs near you.

-Of course, if you have any pre-existing medical conditions be sure to consult your doctor before trying anything too daring.
+Of course, if you have any pre-existing medical conditions be sure to consult your doctor before trying any new activities.